-In my view what really doomed the defendant was his reliance on his own personal “Sicurenza method” for estimating fetal weight.
+In my view, what doomed the defendant was his reliance on his own personal “Sicurenza method” for estimating fetal weight.
 The key failure was not accurately measuring the baby’s size and weight during pregnancy.
 Accurate size measurements would have led to a preemptive C-section and the baby never would have been injured.

 Estimating fetal weight during pregnancy is notoriously difficult.
-If the defendant would have simply used conventional, accepted methods of estimating fetal size (i.e., those endorsed by AGOC) he may have had a viable defense.
-By using his own personal method that no other doctors had even heard of, the defendant just opened himself up critical second-guessing.
-He basically guaranteed that he would be liable if his fetal size calculations were incorrect and that is exactly what happened.
+If the defendant would have used conventional, accepted methods of estimating fetal size (i.e., those endorsed by AGOC) he may have had a viable defense.
+By using his own personal method that no other doctors had even heard of, the defendant just opened himself up to critical second-guessing.
+He guaranteed that he would be liable if his fetal size calculations were incorrect and that is exactly what happened.